hdigital/parlgov-web/docs/project-history.md

 I completed and made public an initial version of the site in 2010.
 At the time, I updated and significantly improved the structure of the database and the models by using better table and variable names as well as by restructuring the database.
-This year, I also started using version control, Mercurial at the time, so that all changes since 2010 can be tracked.
+That year, I also started using version control, Mercurial at the time, so that all changes since 2010 can be tracked.
 Before 2010, the web app required a login.

-In 2014, I conducted a major refactoring of the codebase and added the Bootstrap CSS framework, which led to a significantly more professional website layout.
+In 2014, I conducted a major refactoring of the code base and added the Bootstrap CSS framework, which led to a significantly more professional website layout.

 Even in 2015, I knew that the web app needed significant refactoring.
-Newer Django versions depreciated some approaches that the code relied on, Python 3 became mainstream, and there was too much outdated code.
+Newer Django versions deprecated some approaches that the code relied on, Python 3 became mainstream, and there was too much outdated code.

 Between 2015 and 2021, I could not find funding to implement a refactoring, and